petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 ## What is single button reproducibility?

-Basically, if you can go from raw data to research article with a single command (or button, but the command line is probably more realistic for now), your project is single button reproducible.
+If you can go from raw data to research article with a single command (or button, but the command line is probably more realistic for now), your project is single button reproducible.
 This one command should include dependency management,